alaq/ClojureFam/onboarding.md

 We have even started participating in the Learning in Public initiative by creating our own version: the [Learning Clojure in Public](https://github.com/athensresearch/ClojureFam/blob/master/doc/learning-in-public.md) initiative.

-## Resources
+## Curriculum

-Depending on how much time you have and how familiar you are with FPs/Lisps, I recommend spending 1-4 weeks with the following resources:
+Depending on how much time you have and how familiar you are with FPs/Lisps, it is recommended to spend 1-4 weeks with the following resources:

 -   Books and Other Text
     -   [Clojure from the Ground Up](https://aphyr.com/tags/Clojure-from-the-ground-up) (suggest skipping Ch 5 "Macros" for now)